bobquest33/PyChannel/README.md

 What is PyChannel:
 ---
-PyChannel is a python implementation of a generic imageboard software (think 4chan) like Futaba channel geared toward ease of use, and a small code base.
-It is <i>Very</i> basic.
+PyChannel is a python implementation of a generic imageboard software based on Futaba Channel (think 4chan) geared toward ease of use, extendability, and a small code base.

 ### Starting it up